 However, many states are finding that with declining youth participation, the growth rate in the numbers of anglers and hunters is not keeping up with that of the population, a growing concern for wildlife officials and the outdoor recreation industry.

 For instance, in Florida, a state known as the “fishing capital of the world”, officials are concerned about the impact that a drop-off in youth outdoor participation will have on recreational license revenues and taxes collected from the sale of outdoor equipment.
 That is despite a modest increase of about 226,000 more fishing licenses sold in 2016 over the previous year.

 In Colorado, where the number of issued hunting licenses has dropped by 23% since 1998 and the average age of the hunter is 55, attracting the next generation has not been easy.
 The state has cut their wildlife budget and a potential deficit of $15 million to 20 million looms over the state in the next few years.
 Officials fear a scaling down of access to leased fishing and hunting lands as well as to conservation programs without an increase in license fees.

-While growth rates in recreational fishing among young people has been flat or even shown some marginal gains in recent years, participation in hunting, has seen a gradual decline since the 1980s.
+While growth rates in recreational fishing among young people have been flat or even shown some marginal gains in recent years, participation in hunting has seen a gradual decline since the 1980s.
 The sales of hunting licenses are essential to fund the annual work that goes into wildlife conservation and habitat restoration.
-Also, the proceeds from hunting supplies and related costs can lead to creating a billion dollar industry, and supports many hundreds of thousands of jobs.
+Also, the proceeds from hunting supplies and related costs can lead to creating a billion dollar industry and supports many hundreds of thousands of jobs.